zymtech/scrapy/docs/topics/spiders.rst

                    # here you would extract links to follow and return Requests for
                    # each of them, with another callback
                    pass

-   .. method:: make_requests_from_url(url)

-       A method that receives a URL and returns a :class:`~scrapy.http.Request` object (or a list of :class:`~scrapy.http.Request` objects) to scrape.
-This method is used to construct the initial requests in the :meth:`start_requests` method, and is typically used to convert urls to requests.

-       Unless overridden, this method returns Requests with the :meth:`parse` method as their callback function, and with dont_filter parameter enabled (see :class:`~scrapy.http.Request` class for more info).

    .. method:: parse(response)